-If you’ve been exposed to diesel exhaust emissions or diesel fumes whilst at work, and have suffered an illness as a result, you may be able to claim compensation on a No Win, No Fee basis.
+If you’ve been exposed to diesel exhaust emissions or diesel fumes at work, and have suffered an illness as a result, you may be able to claim compensation on a No Win, No Fee basis.
 Call us for a free consultation.

 In order to make a successful claim it needs to be proven that your employer breached Health and Safety regulations which are in place to protect employees from exposure to hazardous materials and substances.